 Everyone gets ill sometimes or misses their train so if you are unable to come into work or a bit delayed just let your supervisor know.
-If you don’t know who to tell you can always tell F-LEX and we will get in touch with the appropriate person.
-Try and give your supervisor/F-LEX as much notice as possible of the change in plans so that your team at work can make other arrangements.
+If you don’t know who to tell you can always tell Flex Legal and we will get in touch with the appropriate person.
+Try and give your supervisor/Flex Legal as much notice as possible of the change in plans so that your team at work can make other arrangements.

 Overdress (on your first day)

 Always overdress on your very first day in the office.
 Looking smart will help you make a good first impression, so on your first day put on your best work clothes and then gauge what the dress code is.
 Going forward you can be more casual if that is the environment!

 Starting a new job is hard.
 You probably won’t know how the printer works or where the loos are or perhaps more importantly, what exactly your supervisor wants you to do, so ask questions!
 Once you have been given a task, confirm your understanding of this task with your supervisor so that you can get on with the job properly.